xl-c111/holbertonschool-simple_shell/README.md

 |  Shell 0.4     | Add support for the built-in command `exit` (no arguments required).        |
 |  Shell 1.0     | Add support for the built-in command `env` to print environment variables.  |
 ## Authors
-Xiaoling Cui
-Faduma Abdihashi
-Adam Pierzchalski
+Xiaoling Cui, Faduma Abdihashi, Adam Pierzchalski